 - Health Information Technology and Analytics

-Li’s research has been published in top-tier journals, including Journal of Health Economics, Health Economics, Health Services Research, Medical Care, and Medical Care Research and Review.
+Li’s research has been published in top-tier journals such as the Journal of Health Economics, Health Economics, Health Services Research, Medical Care, and Medical Care Research & Review.
 Before joining Mathematica, Li served as an assistant professor in the Milken Institute School of Public Health at George Washington University, where she taught Health Economics and Financing and Benefit-Cost Analysis in Healthcare.
 She holds a Ph.D. in economics from Lehigh University.